 A Coconut Crib Mattress?
 Why Coconut Coir is A Popular Choice for Natural Crib Mattresses

 The nature of coconut coir makes it an excellent choice for mattress filling.
 Some of its benefits are listed below:

 - Coir is relatively water resistant, which is especially important in a baby mattress.
 Moist mattresses are a magnet for bacterial and mold growth, so getting a crib mattress that’s naturally moisture resistant is a good choice.
 It’s also moth-proof and anti-fungal.

 - Coconut mattresses are breathable, allowing great airflow.
 This is great for preventing bacteria, but it’s also good for temperature regulation (which is important in preventing SIDS).
-Coir is generally good at keep your baby cool, unlike more commonly used mattress materials, like memory foam.
+Coir is generally good at keep your baby cool, unlike more commonly used mattress materials, like polyurethane foam / memory foam.